voidbert/enchanted-stone/README.md

 The simulator tries to emulate the CPU.
 Though, there are some differences to be noted:

-- When the end of the program is reached, the simulator stops running.
-Meanwhile, the CPU asks for user input (not implemented yet), therefore halting the system.
+- When the end of the program is reached, the simulator simply stops running.
+Meanwhile, the CPU needs to modify the cell it is working on, in order to stop program execution.
+The memory dumps at the end may be, therefore, different.

 - The simulator segfaults when reading / writing outside of the memory array.
 On the other hand, the CPU will likely read / write from the wrong address.

 ## Future goals

-- Support for user input
 - Documentation
 - `[-]` optimization (set cell to zero)
 - Error detection